 Search engine algorithms are subject to change at a moment’s notice.
 The reality is, content creators who keep a close watch on the latest search engine updates will always be one step ahead.

 To stay in the know about search engines, simply set aside time each week to read about the latest SEO updates and best practices.
 Save time by sending SEO-related content straight to your inbox or social media feed.
 Subscribe to email newsletters, join online communities, read publications, and follow thought leaders.
 That said, don’t forget to go directly to the source: The search engines.

 The Google Webmaster Blog, for example, often posts big announcements to all things Google search.
 Another handy tool is Google Alerts.
 It only takes a minute to set up, and you’ll get the latest news about specific SEO keywords sent to the top of your inbox.

-Final Thoughts: SEO Lessons for Copywriters
+Final Thoughts: SEO Content Creator Lessons

 And there you have it—five SEO lessons every modern content creator must master.
 While SEO may not be your primary focus at work, knowing these important SEO lessons can help you expand the reach of your content, ultimately driving more traffic, leads, and revenue.

 For additional SEO lessons, check out the following blog posts:

 - How to Bolster Your B2B SEO Strategy with PR

 - Optimizing Website Content for Voice Search

 - How to Boost Organic Traffic to Your B2B Blog